kumarabhirup/loon_shooter/README.md

 ### Game Settings

 - `strings.json`: lives 👉 number of chances before game overs.
+- `strings.json`: desktop_instructions 👉 instructions to display on desktop
-- `strings.json`: scoreIncreaseSpeed 👉 integer to increase the score by when the object is in the air.
+- `strings.json`: mobile_instructions 👉 instructions to display on mobile
+- `strings.json`: useColors 👉 whether to use colored balloons or balloons of images
-- `strings.json`: scoreDecreaseSpeed 👉 integer to decrease the score by when the balloon hits the line.
+- `strings.json`: gameTimer 👉 number of seconds to time the game
-- `frontend/app/lib/levels.js` 👉 array like representation of how balloons are placed.
+- `strings.json`: enableCursor 👉 whether or not display cursor to user while play screen
+- And many more!
+Check them out at the Koji VCC!

 ## 📖 Notes